 Research has also found that overall experiences among all age groups have been good.
 There is evidence for children, adolescents, and adults regarding assessment and treatment (medication and therapy).
 There are even people for which telemedicine may be preferable to in-person care, for example people with autism or severe anxiety disorder.
 Telepsychiatry has been found especially effective with respect to the treatment of PTSD, depression, and ADHD.

-In telepsychiatry, the patient will meet the clinician on video screen.
+We will be providing psychology and psychiatry services.
+Services will include adult/child psychiatry, adult/child psychology, counseling, case management, medication management, school recommendations, and psychometric testing. • In telepsychiatry, the patient will meet the clinician on video screen.
 The clinician and the patient talk to each other same as you would in-person.
 The clinician will be licensed to practice in Michigan and will provide the same care as they would if they saw the patient in-person.